Buyers Guides

 If you need a stand to accommodate even the most unusually shaped electric guitar, this is it.
 It's fully adjustable and even features a retainer arm to further reduce the risk of accidentally knocking over your guitar.

-Fender’s familiar quality and innovation is immediately apparent with this A-Frame Guitar Stand.
+Fender’s familiar quality and innovation is immediately apparent with the Universal A-Frame Stand.
 It’s one of the most customizable single instrument stands on the market for electric guitars and basses thanks to the fully adjustable retainer arms that support the guitar body, plus the side ‘nestle’ arm to hold even offset and extreme guitars firmly in place.

 Product Highlights: